pbrito/myClojure/README.md

  - Understanding pattern matching in Clojure with core.match[video](https://www.youtube.com/watch?v=mi3OtBc73-k)
  - Pattern matching talk (core.match) - Sean Johnson's Clojure/West[video](https://www.youtube.com/watch?v=mi3OtBc73-k)

+### Games
+ - [boardgame.io](https://github.com/google/boardgame.io)-The goal of this framework is to allow a game author to essentially translate the rules of a game into a series of simple functions that describe how the game state changes
 ### Este documento foi baseado em:

  - [awesome-clojure](https://github.com/razum2um/awesome-clojure)